Paying down debt can be a long, hard road. Make it easier with some simple tricks. You’ll be surprised what happens when you break up your paycheck!

 “Extra” Paychecks

-Hubby gets biweekly paychecks.
+Hubby gets paid biweekly.
 Twice a year we have a month with an “extra” paycheck.

-People talk about this paycheck like it’s free and clear money.
-But that’s not entirely the case.
+But it always annoys me when people talk about this paycheck like it’s free and clear money.
+Because that’s not entirely true.

-You’ll still need groceries, gas for the car, and other purchases that don’t stop coming just because it’s “extra paycheck time.”
+The family still wants food, the gas tank still runs empty, and the expenses don’t stop coming just because it’s “extra paycheck time.”

 (Want to know how I keep our grocery bill for 8 people under $800 per month?)